 Death is an unfortunate aspect of everyone’s lives.
 When it happens, it is unexpected and many people’s situations become turned on their heads.
-One of the most stressful issues to some is that of property and taxes that get passed on to successors.
+Our property tax consultants know that one of the most stressful issues to some is that of property and taxes that can get passed on to successors.

 This question is best answered with a question in return.
 Do you have a will?
 If you pass on without one in place, your property is distributed based on how the State of Texas determines is proper.
 This is called dying “intestate.”

 When a loved one passes away “intestate,” not only is their property divided up based on state mandates but so is any other asset a person owns at the time of their death.

 WHAT DO SUCCESSORS TAKE OVER AS FAR AS TAXES?

 While the thought of “intestate” standing may be frightening to you and your loved ones, it can be avoided.
 With estate planning, you and your family can come up with a succession plan that keeps your assets where you want them.

 There are some tax implications involved with proper estate planning that we think need to be clearly understood in order for a smooth transition.

 Most property tax situations really depend on how old a successor is, among other circumstances.
 In Texas, if a homeowner is 65 or older and/or disabled, they are able to defer property taxes based on their homestead status.